Top Online Colleges for Law Enforcement Degrees

 Online Law Enforcement Degree Overview & Career Information

 Education requirements vary due to the many career options within the field.
 Entry-level positions at the local and state levels require an associate degree, though some local opportunities may be afforded to those who hold only a high school diploma.
 With 60 units of required coursework, an associate degree can be completed in two years.
 In order to be eligible to work for the federal government, professionals must hold at least a bachelor's degree.
-This degree will take participants around four years to complete; in the end, they will be ready to work for agencies like the FBI or CIA.
+This degree will take participants around four years to complete; after earning a degree, students may go on to work at agencies like the FBI or CIA.
 Pursuing a master's degree will help professionals gain advanced positions as well as future promotions and pay increases.
 A typical graduate program can be completed in two years.

 An online associate degree in law enforcement can be pursued at universities, community colleges, and technical schools.
 Participants will complete 60 units of coursework over the course of two years, gaining knowledge of basic law enforcement and criminology through subjects including judicial administration, criminal procedures, criminal law, police studies, ethics and the criminal justice leader, world civilizations, criminal investigation, statistics, and courts.
 In addition to the degree-specific topics listed, students must also complete college level English and math in order to graduate.
 Graduates can put their skills into action immediately in the multidisciplinary field of law enforcement.
 Entry-level positions are available in private security, crime scene investigation, probation, and court administration.
 To enroll in an associate program, the applicant must have a high school diploma or a GED equivalent.
 If the applicant has completed more than 24 units at another institution, official college transcripts must also be provided.
 English and math placement exams must also be taken before admission is granted.